T-Rizzle12/Lethal-Bots/README.md

 <br/>I'm just happy to share this project with you, in hope that you find it fun and enjoyable.
 T-Rizzle: I have made multiple changes to this from the original addon, unlike Lethal Interns these bots are to be more player like.
 - Although they will never be the same a players, they are great for small groups or playing with weak or no internet.
+- Or you could go crazy and use MoreCompany and run around with an army of them

 ## Credits
 - [**Szumi57**](https://github.com/Szumi57) - Original idea and coding of the original mod, Lethal Intership.